-In all cases, you are very likely to attract your target audience and not only get them to sign up for your email list, but also provide you with valuable information that can help you understand their needs more precisely.
+In all cases, you are very likely to attract your target audience.
+It will not only get them to sign up for your email list, but will also provide you with valuable information that can help you understand their needs more precisely.

 A swipe file is a collection of your best-performing and proven work that can help people be more productive.
 It can include:

 We all have times where we’re stuck for creative ideas.
 We stare at a blank screen and wonder what you can say or do that will hold the attention of your reader.

 By offering a swipe file of your best work that people can take and build upon, you:

 - Sell more product